conan-io/docs/examples/go.rst

 Go Programming Language and Conan
 =================================

 Conan is a generic package manager.
-In the :ref:`getting started <getting_started>` section we saw how to use conan and manage a C/C++ library like POCO.
+In the :ref:`getting started <getting_started>` section we saw how to use conan and manage a C/C++ library, like POCO.

-But conan just provided some tools related with C/C++ (like some generators and the cpp_info) to give better user experience, the general basis of Conan can be used with other programming language.
+But conan just provided some tools, related with C/C++ (like some generators and the cpp_info), to offer a better user experience.
+The general basis of Conan can be used with other programming languages.

 Conan is a generic package manager, so let's see what can we do with Go lang.